sabkuah/whisk-dating-app-v2/README.md

 - Users can receive notifications from the app
 - Users can select the dates they are available

 ##### SASS

 ```
 $ sass src/styles/App.scss src/styles/main.css
 $ sass --watch scss:css
 ```

+## Whisk V2

+- PassportJS for authentication -
+  - chose not to do authentication from scratch because it has been bullet tested
+  - from scratch - hash the passwords